 From observational documentary to forensic architecture, Doc’s Kingdom 2018 proposes a program of investigations and experiences reinvesting on the capacity of cinema to plunge into the contingency of historical time and attest, by its own means, the indisputable evidence of the real.
 Among the audiovisual gear of war and control machines dodging their own counter-shot, what strategies are filmmakers, artists and scientists developing to give us back an image of the world?

-In the confirmed presence of Andrei Ujica, Deborah Stratman, Forensic Architecture, Jumana Manna, Maria Augusta Ramos and Nicolas Pereda, among other filmmakers to be announced, Doc's Kingdom 2018 is programmed by Patrícia Mourão and Nuno Lisboa.
+In the presence of Daniel Mann, Deborah Stratman, Eitan Efrat, Hannah Meszaros Martin, João Pedro Rodrigues, Jumana Manna, Maria Augusta Ramos, Nicolás Pereda, and Sirah Foighel Brutman, Doc's Kingdom 2018 was programmed by Patrícia Mourão and Nuno Lisboa.

-From the 2nd through the 7th of September in Arcos de Valdevez, the seminar gathers an international community of 90 participants for an intensive program of screenings and discussions, also including meals, walks and special events.
+From the 2nd through the 7th of September in Arcos de Valdevez, the seminar gathered an international community of 100 participants for an intensive program of screenings and discussions, also including meals, walks and special events.
 Doc's Kingdom is the unabridged and cumulative experience including film screenings, collective discussions and the informal gathering in a bucolic environment, with guest filmmakers in person during the whole seminar.